Paulo Eduardo Martins: Political career

 Martins returned to the Chamber of Deputies in 2018, winning election as a Social Christian Party candidate.
 He has supported the monarchy of Brazil reclaiming ownership of the Guanabara Palace.
 In May 2020, Martins posted to Twitter a letter from the Chinese embassy in Brazil addressed to Brazilian deputies, asking them not to acknowledge the second inauguration of Tsai Ing-wen, president of the Republic of China, more commonly known as Taiwan.
 Martins ignored the suggestion, tweeting "In this letter, the totalitarian Chinese government told the Brazilian Chamber of Deputies and its congresspeople to remain silent about Taiwan's presidential inauguration.
 This is an affront.
 Though I am late, I congratulate Tsai Ing-wen on her inauguration."
 Subsequently #VivaTaiwan trended on Twitter, with responses from other Brazilians, Tsai Ing-wen, and Taiwan's Ministry of Foreign Affairs.

+Partido Novo (New Party)

+In 2025 he filiated with the Partido Novo.